-I take the opposite position to his central question of why some ideas move slowly.
+I take the opposite position.
 The default state of a new idea is non-adoption.
 Most ideas travel slowly, if at all, and technological change is an overstated exception.
 We are conservative creatures and resist change.
 Adoption of most knowledge, including social and philosophical beliefs, often shift only when the young become old and the new ideas they bring with them enter the center of culture.

 But of most importance to this post is midway through Gawande’s article he makes a hat tip to Everett Rogers: